dwayne/elm-trs2/README.md

 # The Reasoned Schemer (2nd Edition) in Elm

-[The Reasoned Schemer](https://mitpressbookstore.mit.edu/book/9780262535519) is a book by [Daniel P. Friedman](https://en.wikipedia.org/wiki/Daniel_P._Friedman), [William E. Byrd](http://webyrd.net/), [Oleg Kiselyov](https://okmij.org/ftp/), and [Jason Hemann](https://scholar.google.com/citations?user=SePR8OkAAAAJ&hl=en).
+[The Reasoned Schemer](https://mitpress.mit.edu/9780262535519/the-reasoned-schemer/) is a book by [Daniel P. Friedman](https://en.wikipedia.org/wiki/Daniel_P._Friedman), [William E. Byrd](http://webyrd.net/), [Oleg Kiselyov](https://okmij.org/ftp/), and [Jason Hemann](https://scholar.google.com/citations?user=SePR8OkAAAAJ&hl=en) that shows the beauty and elegance of relational programming, which captures the essence of logic programming.

-The main purpose of the book is to show the beauty and elegance of relational programming.
-Relational programming, as presented in the book, captures the essence of logic programming.
-The book shows how to implement a relational programming language in Scheme, or in any other functional programming language.
+This package shows how to implement and embed the relational programming language, as presented in the book, using Elm.

-This repository shows how to implement and embed the relational programming language, as presented in the book, using Elm.
-The implementation has been extensively tested to ensure its correctness.
+**N.B.** *The implementation has been extensively tested to ensure its correctness.*

 ## Examples